A patient using an oxygen concentrator

-An oxygen concentrator is a medical gadget used to deliver oxygen to patients with breathing disorders.
-People whose blood is not rich in oxygen to the required levels, need the oxygen concentrators to replace the oxygen.
+An oxygen concentrator is a medical gadget used to deliver oxygen to patients with lung disease and breathing disorders.
+People whose blood is not rich in oxygen (has low oxygen) to the required levels, need the oxygen concentrators to replace the oxygen.
 You cannot buy the gadget over the counter; you have to be evaluated fully by your doctor to get a prescription.
-The doctor will also teach you how to use the device safely at home.
+The doctor will also teach you how to use a portable oxygen concentrator safely at home.
 The doctor will also be able to give you handy tips for traveling with oxygen concentrator.

 What are the Uses of an Oxygen Concentrator?

 There are many reasons as to why a doctor can recommend home oxygen concentrators as therapy for their patients.
 Basically, your lungs absorb the air’s oxygen and transfer it to your bloodstream.